blu256/activate-tde-joke/README.md

 ## Can I trust it?

 You can inspect the way this script works to see that nothing nefarious takes place behind the scenes.

+To be on the safe side, back up your `kdesktoprc` configuration file, located in your user config directory (usually `~/.trinity/share/config`).